DeShrike/IntMachine/README.md

 python Main.py programs/prog0.iasm --debug
 ```

-Running without the debugger currently just runs the program and shows the variables and their final value.
+Running without the debugger currently just runs the program and then shows the variables and their final value.

 ## TODO